Tiri1992/Tiri1992.github.io/_posts/algorithms/2022-11-20-binarySearch.md

 tags: [python, algorithms, binary_search, recursion]
 ---

-Allows you to search an ordered list of elements using divide and conquer strategy.
+A binary search algorithm allows you to search an ordered list of elements using divide and conquer strategy.
+But before we dive in, lets have a gentle reminder of a linear search.

-Whats linear search?
+## Whats linear search?

-* Iterate through an array looking for your target element
+* Iterate through an array sequentially looking for your target element
 * Runtime of `O(N)`, where `N` is input size

 > Binary search is more efficient than linear search, just the requirement is that the array is sorted.